-Park Ciutadella (Parc de la Ciutadella) is located in Ciutat Vella, Barcelona, Catalonia.
+Ciutadella Park (Parc de la Ciutadella) located in Ciutat Vella, Barcelona, Catalonia.
 This 17 hectares large park forms a green oasis close to the historical crowded area of Barcelona.
-For a few decades after its establishment in the 19th century, this was considered be the only popular green area in the city at this time.
-This was seen to be packed out with tourists and locals who used this area for fun and quality time with family and children in Barcelona.
+For a few decades after its establishment in the 19th century, this was well-known as the only popular green area in the city at this time.
+Moreover, this was seen to be packed out with tourists and locals who used this area for fun and quality time with family and children in Barcelona.

 Find your accommodation now!

 The park’s wide range of different attractions suit the needs of every individual, from its substantial zoo, a lake, sculptures, a museum and a massive fountain designed by Josep Fontsere.
 This park is also considered to be quite optimal for sports such as boating in the lake or cycling as well as jogging for those of you who entice for a healthy lifestyle.
 Both the bikes and the boats are available for hire.

 After a long 13 month siege in 1714, Barcelona fell to the army of King Phillips during the war of Spanish Succession.
 To be able to keep direct control over Barcelona the king built the largest fortress; a star-shaped “Citadel” or “Ciutadella” in Europe.
 A part of the district was demolished to make way for this fortress.
 However, the neighborhood was rebuilt after 30 years and is nowadays known as ‘Barceloneta’.